-Have you ever tried to fit a worktop joint and could not get it right!
+Have you ever tried to fit worktop joints and could not get them right?

 Below is a question that I came across which was posted on a forum for kitchen fitters and my reply to it.
 As it is a common problem I thought I would post it on my site to allow others to gain from the reply.